-The market has slowed do to interest rates hiking up toward the end of this year.
+The market has slowed due to interest rates hiking up toward the end of this year.
 This should be seen as a potential positive position for buyers, even if that’s not what people are talking about.
 Let me break it down.

 Let’s say this example has you financing 80% regardless of the purchase price.